-Unlike previously in \MixedZ{}, we do obtain an equation for $\sigma$ alone; this allows us to directly substitute $\sigma$ into the \DD{} formulation of the second equation \eqref{eq:mixed0-strong2},
+Unlike previously in \MixedZ{}, we obtain an equation for $\sigma$ alone; this allows us to directly substitute $\sigma$ into the \DD{} formulation of the second equation in \cref{eq:mixed0-strong2},

-Note we have used arbitrary functions $g_1$ and $g_2$ because we can use different assumptions on the boundary.
+Note that we have used arbitrary functions $g_1$ and $g_2$, because we can use different assumptions on the boundary.
 We could take $g_1=g_2=g$, since we know the Dirichlet boundary conditions match for both regions in the domain.
 This gives the weak form of \cref{eq:mixed1-strongFull} as

-For our second method we will take $g_1=g$ and $g_2=u$.
-This can be interpreted as, the interior PDE of $u$ needs to match the Dirichlet boundary $g$; while the exterior PDE of $g$ needs to match $u$ on the boundary.
-From experiments this choice of $g_1, g_2$ performs best, so we will refer to this new method as \MixedO{}.
+For our second method, we will take $g_1=g$ and $g_2=u$.
+This can be interpreted as: the interior PDE of $u$ needs to match the Dirichlet boundary $g$, while the exterior PDE of $g$ needs to match $u$ on the boundary.
+From experiments, this choice of $g_1$ and $g_2$ demonstrates smaller $L^2$ and $H^1$ error, so we will refer to this new method as \MixedO{}.